 }

 We have implementations for in-memory and indexedDb stores that can be used.
-You could use these directly or use the source as a starting point to implement your own.
-The conversation stores are passed to the chat sdk during initialisation.
+You can use these directly or use the source as a starting point to implement your own.
+The conversation stores are passed to the chat SDK during initialisation.

 import { ComapiChatClient, ComapiChatConfig, MemoryConversationStore } from '@comapi/sdk-js-chat';